project-magnesium/railgun/README.md

 ### Entire Stack

-`yarn start:web` to run the web app and api in watch mode or `yarn start:web:debug` to run the web app and api in debug mode
+`yarn start:web:extension` to run the web app, extension and api in watch mode or `yarn start:web:debug` to run the web app, extension and api in debug mode

 or

+`yarn start:web` & `yarn start:web:debug` to run the web app and api in watch mode

+or

-`yarn start:extension` to build the extension and api in watch mode or `yarn start:extension:debug` to build the extension and api in debug mode
+`yarn start:extension` & `yarn start:extension:debug` to run the extension and api in watch mode

 _Note: Running the entire stack with mobile is not supported since you need your host machine to run the simulators_